written by: Nem

 If you are a runner and your goal is to improve your running performance, you should be doing strength training twice a week.
 Once a week is better than nothing, however, research and practice has shown that optimal strength training frequency is 2-3 times a week.
 In this case, strength training should help running performance and not make you tired so that you need to slow down on your running.

 2. How long should the workouts last?

 Depending on your current training schedule and your goals, your strength training sessions should last anywhere between 30 and 60 minutes.
 This is a good starting point, however, each strength training program needs to be customized to each individual.
-Somebody who has an Olympic gold medal goal will have a completely different program to a working professional with a goal of running his first marathon and who needs to balance work, family and training obligations.
+Somebody who has an Olympic gold medal goal will have a completely different program compared to a working professional with a goal of running his first marathon while simultaneously balancing work, family and training obligations.

-3. How to fit my strength training workout into my weekly schedule?
+3. How to fit strength training into my running weekly schedule?

 Strength training should not negatively impact performance of your key running workouts, so to avoid this, here are couple of things to keep in mind:

 4. How should I strength train in the off-season?